 Never before in history have people been exposed to such a great variety of toxic chemicals.
-More than 80,000 available in the U.S. have never been fully tested for their effects on our health.
+More than 80,000 chemicals available in the U.S. have never been fully tested for their effects on our health.
 According to the EPA, toxic chemicals are responsible for up to 80% of cancer deaths.
-In my opinion, it’s important to reduce the toxic load on our bodies.
+In our current world, it’s important to take steps to reduce this toxic load on our bodies.
 A great way to do this is with near infrared sauna therapy.

-I used Sauna therapy when battling Hashimoto’s – it was very important to my detox routine.
-Basically, infrared sauna heats the body temperature several degrees above normal and the body attempts to reduce its temperature by driving blood to the surface and sweating.
+Sauna therapy was very important to my detox routine when I battled Hashimoto’s.
+The infrared sauna works by heating the body’s temperature several degrees above normal, making the body attempt to reduce its temperature by driving blood to the surface and sweating.
 The heating, and the body’s response to heating, can produce many beneficial physiological effects.

-Just last month a study from Finland found that those who used saunas on a regular basis reduced their risk of heart failure, coronary heart disease and had longer lifespans.
-They tracked more than 2,000 Finnish men for nearly 20 years on average and also found that more sessions per week provided more health benefits.
+A study from Finland that tracked more than 2,000 Finnish men for nearly 20 years on average found that those who used saunas on a regular basis reduced their risk of heart failure, coronary heart disease, and had longer lifespans.
+The study also found that more sessions per week provided more health benefits.

-This is a picture of the SaunaSpace Pocket Sauna at my house.
+This is a picture of the SaunaSpace Faraday Lumanati at my house.

-Sweating can help flush toxins from the body.
 Did you know that prescription and over-the-counter drugs may remain in the body for 30 years or more?
+Sweating can help flush these toxins from the body.
 According to Lawrence Wilson, M.D., “Heating the body helps destroy bacteria, viruses and tumors.
 Sweating promotes the elimination of toxic chemicals, radioactive particles and other toxins.
 It also increases the skin’s ability to eliminate poisons.”